Russell D. Oliver

 Russell Dwight Oliver (July 20, 1910 – December 19, 1974) was an American athlete and coach who played and coached football, baseball, and basketball.
 He played college football, baseball, and basketball at the University of Michigan and coached those sports at Culver Military Academy from 1935 to 1968, with a four-year interruption for military service during World War II.

-Early years
+Early life

 Oliver was born in Pontiac, Michigan, and graduated from Pontiac High School in 1929.
 He was coached in football at Pontiac by Charles Weldon, who had been the high school football coach to Red Grange.
 In 1927, Weldon proclaimed the 16-year-old Oliver to be the "second Red Grange."

 He enrolled at the Culver Military Academy in Culver, Indiana, where he played football, basketball, and baseball, competed in varsity shell crew, and was the academy's heavyweight boxing champion.
 He was voted by his fellow cadets as the "Best All-Around Athlete."